kevinvelasquez9/fpse/README.md

 ## How to Run

 After cloning the project, go to the client folder and run `npm install` to install any dependencies.
-Then go to the server folder and run `opam install .` to install dune dependencies.
+Then go to the server folder and run dune build, as well as `opam install .` to install dune dependencies.
 From the client folder of the project, run `npm run start`, which builds the rescript project.
 Again from the client folder, run `npm run serve`, which runs the vite server.
 Now from the server folder, run `dune exec ./src/app.exe`.
 Now the webpage can be viewed from `http://localhost:3000/`.
 In order to run the tests, from the server folder, run `dune exec ./src/test.exe`.

 Team members: